calebsg225/Hangoutinator/README.md

 View tracked meetup groups with `/meetup list`.

 Once you have edited the tracked group list to your liking, you can use `/meetup resync` to manually refetch meetup event data and resync with discord.
 If you do not do this, data will be refetched automatically at the next resync interval (default is once every hour).

+**Note:** `/meetup resync` will only resync discord events in the discord server the command was run in.
+Only a timed global resync will update events in all discord servers.

 If meetup group data cannot be fetched, it will be skipped and an error will be sent in the logs (use `make logs` in the terminal).